-Nuuk Basic (the BioBasis programme) has two rubber dinghies (one at Badesø and one at Qassi-sø).
+Nuuk Basic (the BioBasis programme) has two dinghies (one at Badesø and one at Qassi-sø).
 There is an outboard motor for each of the dinghies.
 Visiting scientists are allowed to use the dinghies only when approved by GINR and/or Asiaq.
 If you use the dinghies you must wear your own survival suit or a life jacket (there are two life jackets in the entrance room in the cabin).
 The dinghies can only carry 2 persons.
-Do not attempt to carry more!
+Do not attempt to carry more and do not go alone!